gscanlon21/notes/content/office/ergonomics.md

 # Desk

 # Chair
+Don't get a rolling chair if you don't have carpet.

 # Monitor
 Reflective LCD monitors use ambient light to light up the screen and are easy on the eyes.
 They require either sunlight or 4000-6500K 1600 lumens flicker-free light bulbs to function.
 Transflective LCD monitors and R-LCD monitors with built-in front lights also exist.